Frequently Asked Questions

 Do you offer short-term support after hospital discharge?

 Yes.
-We often support people coming home from hospital or recovering from illness.
-This type of care can help with routines, medication, meals, and daily tasks during recovery.
-It can be a short-term solution or the start of longer-term support if that feels helpful.
+We regularly support people coming home from hospital, helping with routines, medication, meals and daily tasks while strength returns.
+It can be a short-term arrangement or the start of longer support.

 What if my needs change over time?